 As you can see, at first glance the result was quite good for all three sensors (the same ones used in the previous test), but let's look at each of the intervals separately.

 In the first interval we can see that the start of both optical sensors is a little slower, taking a little longer to reach the sensor's registration in the chest, but once they coincide in the graph, they remain totally stable until the end, where we can also appreciate a small delay with respect to the sensor in the chest.

 In the second interval you can see how the situation repeats itself in exactly the same way.

 And in the third...

 It is not a perfect measurement during the 100% of the training, but saving those punctual moments where there is a slight delay (behavior that also happens with the optical sensor of Garmin), the result is frankly positive.

-These are "easy" series, because in reality the changes in intensity are not easy for the optical sensors, but there are trainings and "workouts".
+These are "easy" series.
+I put that in between because in reality the intensity changes are not easy for the optical sensors, but there are workouts and "workouts".